Event Portal Usage Notes

 for events discovered with LIGO and Virgo.

-Catalogs are collections of events.
-You can see a listing of available catalogs on the
+Releases are collections of events.
+You can see a listing of available releases on the

 Some events may be listed in the database with multiple version numbers.
 Different versions

 of the same astrophysical event may differ in one or more of the following: